Nelson Elhage

 Writing

-I maintain or contribute to a handful of blogs online.
+I write at a number of online venues.
 You can find stuff I've written at:

 - nelhagedebugsshit.tumblr.com, where I chronicle interesting shorter stories of things I've debugged or investigated.